Practical ways to resolve conflict

 Getting too involved in solving the problem

-It is hard to take responsibility for resolving your own conflicts.
+It is hard to take responsibility for resolving your conflicts.
 It is much easier to blame the other party or pass the problem to someone else, like your boss.
-If you are trying to help people resolve conflict it is very important to push back the responsibility to resolve the conflict to the people involved.
+If you are trying to help people resolve conflict, it is essential to push back the responsibility to resolve the conflict to the people involved.

-One manager would put the parties in a room; tell them how he would judge the solution they produced and leave them to get on with producing one.
+One manager would put the parties in a room, tell them how he would judge the solution they produced and leave them to get on with having one.
 It was their problem.

-I worked with a couple that had violent rows (US-fights).
-They said they wanted their relationship to be better but week after week, they rowed in front of me.
-Eventually I got it.
+I worked with a couple that had violent rows (US fights).
+They said they wanted their relationship to improve, but they rowed before me week after week.
 They did not want to stop rowing; they wanted to have someone notice how good they were at it.
-When I faced them with this they initially denied it and then grudgingly admitted it and left arm in arm.
-People are so complicated!
+When I faced them with this, they initially denied it, then grudgingly admitted it and left arm in arm.

 Resolving conflict can take a lot of time.
-You may have to listen to both sides separately before you can bring them together.
 If attitudes are deeply entrenched, you may fail.
+You may have to listen to both sides separately before bringing them together.
 Then it may be best for them to minimise the interaction or leave the relationship.